-From the bus station our local contact came to pick us up, we bought some food and liters of water for the so long-awaited adventure.
+Our local contact came to pick us up at the bus station and we bought some food and liters of water for the so long-awaited adventure.
 We also equipped ourselves with some extra plastic bags to cover our baggage.

 So we finally left to the hopping point; from Zouérat town it takes about 10-15 minutes to get there.

 Unfortunately, we arrived too late for the first train of the day and we had to take the one departing at 5 pm, so we started loading the train with our stuff and get ready for the iron dust.

 Temperature in Zouérat was of about 33° we decided to kill the time taking some photos and eating something before leaving.
 In the meantime, the part of the train we picked was getting linked to other sections of cars.